Single-Leg Revenue Management with Advice: Introduction

 \section{Introduction}

 The field of revenue management, one of the pillars of operations research, got its start with the airline industry in the twentieth century \citep{talluri2004theory}.
 Since then, it has found use in a variety of industries, covering the entire gamut from retail to hospitality.
 The goal of revenue management is to design price and quantity control policies that optimize the revenue of a firm.
 In this work, we will focus on quantity control.
 In particular, we consider a single-resource unit-cost resource allocation problem in which the decision maker wants to optimally allocate a limited inventory of a single resource to sequentially arriving requests.
 Each request consumes one unit of inventory, and generates a reward.
-For historical reasons, the terminology of revenue management is tailored to the airlines industry, and we continue with this convention in this work, but it is worth noting that the model and results apply more generally. {\newsanti For example, our results apply to the so-called display ad problem, in which impressions need to be assigned to advertisers to maximize clicks~\citep{feldman2010online}, or the multiple secretary problem, in which applicants arrive sequentially and the best candidates need to be hired~\citep{kleinberg2005multiple}.}
+For historical reasons, the terminology of revenue management is tailored to the airlines industry, and we continue with this convention in this work, but it is worth noting that the model and results apply more generally.
+For example, our results apply to the so-called display ad problem, in which impressions need to be assigned to advertisers to maximize clicks~\citep{feldman2010online}, or the multiple secretary problem, in which applicants arrive sequentially and the best candidates need to be hired~\citep{kleinberg2005multiple}.
+Moreover, we can also cover variable-cost problems such as the online knapsack problem~\citep{zhou2008budget} or budget-constrained bidding in repeated auctions~\citep{balseiro2019learning}.

 Consider an airline that operates a flight with $n$ economy seats.
 The seats in the economy cabin are demanded by a variety of customer types, which motivates airlines to offer different fare classes, each of which is designed to cater to a different market segment.
 For example, airlines often offer Basic Economy fares for leisure travelers who are price-sensitive.
 These low-fare tickets do not afford the holder any perks like seat selection, luggage check-in, upgrade eligibility, extra miles, priority boarding etc. On the other end of the spectrum are Full Fare Economy tickets that come with all of the aforementioned perks and are designed to be frequently available for late bookings for business travelers who have to travel at short notice.
 Given this collection of fare classes (which we assume to be fixed), how should an airline control the number of seats sold to customers from different fare classes in order to maximize revenue?
 This is referred to as the single-leg revenue management problem.